-Coastal Pest Control will provide a thorough inspection and accurate identification by a qualified pest professional.
+Coastal Pest Control of the Treasure Coast, Inc. will provide a thorough inspection and accurate identification by a qualified pest professional.
 Bed bugs will take harborage in any suitable crack or crevice offering protection.
 A cluttered home provides more places for bed bugs to hide and makes locating and treating them harder.
 Common harborage areas include mattresses, draperies, furniture, and unlaundered clothing.

 Coastal Pest Control uses a complete integrated pest management program for bed bug control and we will address sanitation, material application, and exclusion.